 - Use less starter than the recipe calls for.
 The more starter you use, the less time the bulk rise will take.

-- If you find you have to leave the house unexpectedly and you think the first rise (bulk rise) might be finished before you return, put your container of dough in the fridge to slow it down and buy more time.
+- If you have to leave the house unexpectedly, and you think the first rise (bulk rise) might be finished before you return, put your container of dough in the fridge.
+Cold temperatures will slow the yeast down and buy more time.
 Take it out as soon as you can to finish the bulk rise.

 FAQ about naturally-leavened sourdough bread: